-The selling stockholders are offering 5,000,000 shares of our common stock.
+We are offering 750,000 shares of our common stock, and the selling stockholders named in this prospectus are offering 4,250,000 shares of our common stock.
 We will not receive any proceeds from the sale of shares by the selling stockholders.

 Our common stock is listed on the Nasdaq Global Select Market ("Nasdaq") under the symbol "PLMR."
-On September 20, 2019, the last sale of our common stock as reported on Nasdaq was \$37.94 per share.
+On January 6, 2020, the last sale of our common stock as reported on Nasdaq was \$51.75 per share.

 We are an "emerging growth company" as defined in the Jumpstart Our Business Startup Act and, as such, have elected to comply with certain reduced public company reporting requirements.
 See "Prospectus Summary-Implications of Being an Emerging Growth Company."
-We are also currently a "controlled company" under the corporate governance standards of the Nasdaq Marketplace Rules and are exempt from certain corporate governance requirements of the rules.
-See "Prospectus Summary-Our Sponsor, Controlled Company Status and Stockholders Agreement" and "Risk Factors-Risks Related to this Offering and Ownership of Our Common Stock."
-Following completion of the offering contemplated by this prospectus, we will cease to be a "controlled company."